srilekha0722/OIBSIP/README.md

 The analysis shows how unemployment rates varied across different regions and highlights the impact of the COVID-19 pandemic on employment conditions in India.
 Data visualization helped identify patterns and trends within the dataset.

+# Car Price Prediction with Machine Learning

+## Overview

+This project predicts the selling price of a car using Machine Learning.
+The model is trained on various car features such as car name, manufacturing year, present price, kilometers driven, fuel type, selling type, transmission type, and number of owners.

+## Objective

+The objective of this project is to develop a machine learning model that can estimate the selling price of a car based on its features and help understand the application of predictive analytics in the automobile industry.

+## Dataset

+The dataset contains the following columns:

+* Car_Name
+* Year
+* Selling_Price
+* Present_Price
+* Driven_kms
+* Fuel_Type
+* Selling_type
+* Transmission
+* Owner

+## Technologies Used

+* Python
+* Pandas
+* NumPy
+* Matplotlib
+* Seaborn
+* Scikit-learn

+## Project Steps

+1. Import required libraries.
+2. Load the dataset.
+3. Explore and preprocess the data.
+4. Convert categorical data into numerical format.
+5. Select features and target variable.
+6. Split the dataset into training and testing sets.
+7. Train the Linear Regression model.
+8. Predict car prices.
+9. Evaluate model performance.
+10. Visualize the results.

+## Model Used

+* Linear Regression

+## Evaluation Metrics

+* Mean Absolute Error (MAE)
+* Mean Squared Error (MSE)
+* R² Score

+## Results

+The model successfully predicts car selling prices based on the given features.
+The evaluation metrics and visualization help assess the model's performance.